PaddlePaddle/Parakeet/examples/parallelwave_gan/baker/README.md

 1. `--config` is a config file in yaml format to overwrite the default config, which can be found at `conf/default.yaml`.
 2. `--train-metadata` and `--dev-metadata` should be the metadata file in the normalized subfolder of `train` and `dev` in the `dump` folder.
 3. `--output-dir` is the directory to save the results of the experiment.
+Checkpoints are save in `checkpoints/` inside this directory.
 4. `--device` is the type of the device to run the experiment, 'cpu' or 'gpu' are supported.
 5. `--nprocs` is the number of processes to run in parallel, note that nprocs > 1 is only supported when `--device` is 'gpu'.